chaecramb/supermemo_vim_ahk/docs/readers.md

 1. In SuperMemo, press `<C-;>` to open Vim Commander
 2. Type `ImportFile` and press Enter
-3. Follow the prompts to attach your file
+3. In SuperMemo's file browser, select the file you want to import
+4. When prompted "Do you want to also delete the file?", choose:
+   - **No**: keep the original file where it is
+   - **Yes**: delete the original after SuperMemo imports it
+   - **Cancel**: abort the automation (you can still import manually in SuperMemo)

 This creates an element with an HTML component (for markers) and a binary component (the file).

+**Important**: Treat the source element's **first HTML component** as *reserved for SMVim markers*.
+Leave it empty (or containing only an `SMVim ...` marker at the very top).
+Don't type the PDF title or notes into that HTML component, or `<A-x>` / `<A-S-s>` will prompt "Go to source and try again?" and may overwrite that content.
+Put titles in the **element title** instead, and keep notes in a different component if needed.

 If you don't have a `binary` template, manually create an element with an HTML component and attach the file via a binary or script component.

 ### Step 2: Open the file

-With your source element focused in SuperMemo in browsing mode (no text cursor active—press Escape to exit editing mode):
+With your source element focused in SuperMemo in browsing mode (no text cursor active - press Escape to exit editing mode):

 - Press `p` to open the file in your reader